 The model uses the debt service from all outstanding Highway Bonds and includes transportation-related capital lease obligations and installment purchase contracts if appropriate.
 There is no currently authorized but unissued transportation-related debt to include, but the model would count such debt and the resulting debt service as part of Transportation Liabilities if there were.
-At 6/30/10, there were \$527.9 million of outstanding Highway Bonds and debt service peaked at \$93.6 million in FY 2006.

 Debt Service arising from the State's GARVEE program is not included as a State Transportation Liability because the GARVEEs are supported solely by federal transportation revenues.

 The General Assembly has authorized funding to "pay debt service or related financing costs" for various series of revenue bonds issued by the North Carolina Turnpike Authority.
 The funds so appropriated are legally pledged to support the bonds and bondholders will depend upon the appropriations continuing.
-Therefore, the model treats the gap funding as the equivalent of debt service since it represents ongoing Highway Trust Fund support of debt. \$25 million of GAP funding is treated as debt service for FY 2010, \$84 million in FY 2011, \$99 million in FY 2012 and \$112 million for each subsequent year over the 10-year model horizon.
+Therefore, the model treats the gap funding as the equivalent of debt service since it represents ongoing Highway Trust Fund support of debt. \$64 million of GAP funding is treated as debt service for \$49 million in FY 2013 and \$112 million thereafter for each subsequent year over the 10-year model horizon.
 NCDOT has also pledged certain operating and maintenance funds to secure debt, if necessary to provide adequate coverage levels.
 At the present, it appears that such funding will not be required.
 However, these funds would be treated as additional gap funding for model purposes if NCDOT were to be required to make such payments.

 The model counts "availability payments" as a debt-like obligation.
 These payments are contractually owed to the contractor or other service provider on a delayed schedule that stretches beyond the standard construction period.
-Sometimes entered into as part of Public Private Design/Build/Finance and/or other arrangements, the delayed payments represent debt service for contractor provided financing.
-The debt-like characteristics of availability payments (even if "subject to appropriation") means that the payments are treated as a liability for the purposes of the model.
-Over the last year, NCDOT has entered into two such arrangements, only one of which is projected to require availability payments of approximately \$8.5 and \$7.5 million in FY 2015 and FY 2016, respectively.
+Sometimes entered into as part of Public Private Design/Build/Finance and/or other arrangements, the delayed payments represent debt service for contractor-provided financing.
+The debt-like characteristics of availability payments (even if "subject to appropriation") mean that the payments are treated as a liability for the purposes of the model.
+NCDOT has entered into such arrangements that are projected to require availability payments of approximately \$7.0 and \$5.6 million in FY 2015 and FY 2016, respectively.